-These fun, easy Asian Barbecued Chicken and Veggie Skewers are sweet, sticky – with a touch of heat.
+These fun, easy Asian Barbecued Chicken and Veggie Skewers are sweet, sticky and spicy.
 They never fail to bring rave reviews!

 If you’re looking for a super delicious, summer meal option, you’ve definitely clicked yourself to precisely the right place!
 Not to mention, these Asian Barbecued Chicken and Veggie Skewers are also a super economical way to feed a hungry crowd!

 I came up with these Asian Barbecued Chicken and Veggie Skewers one evening when, at 5 o’clock, I had no idea what dinner would look like.
 I’d thawed out a few chicken breasts, but wasn’t really in the mood for plain old grilled chicken.
 Earlier that day I’d been to the market and had picked up lots of fresh summer veggies, so I started rolling around my options.

 Hmmm… Asian sounded good, and we hadn’t grilled any skewers yet this summer, so I decided to combine the two.
 I pulled out soy sauce, honey, ginger and garlic and began tinkering with what I hoped would work as a combo marinade, glaze and sauce.
 I wasn’t thrilled with my results at first; the sauce was good, but fairly ordinary.
 I opened the fridge and scanned the condiments, looking for something that would add a bit of pizazz.
 Suddenly, my eyes spotted a bottle of hickory-smoked barbecue sauce, so I pulled it out.

 I added a generous squirt, stirred my concoction and took a little taste.
 Much better … but it still needed a touch of heat to balance the sweetness.
 That didn’t take much contemplation.
 I just reached for the Sriracha, my favorite spicy chili sauce.
 Sriracha is available at most larger groceries, and it adds a delicious dimension to so many dishes.
 You can go as mild or spicy as you like, depending on the amount you use.
 We like things medium spicy, so I don’t add a whole lot, but that little addition was the perfect heat – my sauce was ready to roll!